PAHdb/AmesPAHdbPythonSuite/docs/sec_03c.rst

 Working with Molecular PAH Properties
 =====================================

-The 'species'-instance exposes the molecular PAH properties (currently *work-in-progress*).
+The 'species'-instance exposes the molecular PAH properties.

-The below code snippets are examples only of the *work-in-progress* 'AmesPAHdbPythonSuite Species' module.
+The below code snippets are examples only of the 'AmesPAHdbPythonSuite Species' module.

 .. code:: python